 Any suggestions (to both issues) would be greatly appreciated!

-I've answered the second part of your question on the move first.
+My Thoughts: I've answered the second part of your question on the move first.
 When I get some more time, I'll address the inappropriate elimination and update the site.

 Update: It seems from your description that you've determined there's not a medical issue involved, and the soiling of the bed happens during (although this time just after, it seems), your children spend time away from the house.